Meeting Time: June 12, 2020 at 8:00am PDT

 • Default_avatar

-Audrey Arthur almost 4 years ago
+Audrey Arthur over 4 years ago

 I strongly urge the committee to allocate funding to Roosevelt Middle School and Garfield elementary.
 These two schools are deeply in need of renovation and repair as confirmed by the district.
 As a teacher at Roosevelt for seven years, I have seen significant needs in our building.
 I have had puddles of rain in my classroom every single year, a shattered window for the past three years, and a room that reaches the high 90s with no AC.
 I cannot tell our students that our building is safe because it simply isn't.
 Teaching and learning in a school without necessary retrofitting and safety renovations is a plainly unsuitable learning environment.
 Students deserve an inviting, safe, healthy place to enjoy their education.
 Please allocate more funding to Roosevelt Middle School and Garfield Elementary.